 This is a problem we've seen infect so many films, from first films in a planned franchise to sequels of unexpected hits.
 John Wick surprised audiences with slick action sequences and a simple, emotionally driven story; it also hinted at a larger universe involving intricate crime syndicates, hotels with rules, and gold coins that get traded by those in the know.
 John Wick: Chapter 2 took that universe and blew it up into a wild mythology which consumed the film completely—a bloated sequel with more interest in expanding upon itself than telling a story we had any reason to be invested in.

 When James Cameron set out to make Aliens, he took the pieces already in place and designed an action film out of them.
 Even the unfortunate sequels that followed at least attempted to bring new ideas for how to tell a story using those original building blocks.
 Alien: Covenant follows a more modern and potentially depressing tradition set by Prometheus, which was less a story and more a series of answers to questions that nobody asked in the first place.
-This latest film possesses a nearly egregious lack of interest in storytelling, saying nothing worthwhile about the nature of creation in favour of setting up further prequel-sequels.
+This latest film possesses a nearly egregious lack of interest in storytelling, saying nothing worthwhile about the nature of creation in favor of setting up further prequel-sequels.

 It doesn't have to be this way.
 Every Fast and Furious film expands its universe, but they're also able to stand alone as separate, fun adventures.
-Mad Max: Fury Road was technically a sequel, but it was also one of the simplest, most straightforward and exciting action films of the last 30 years, the worldbuilding in the service of storytelling.
+Mad Max: Fury Road was technically a sequel, but it was also one of the simplest, most straightforward and exciting action films of the past 30 years, the worldbuilding in the service of storytelling.
 But Alien: Covenant exists as an excuse to justify more films until audiences move on to the next franchise.
 It's exemplary of everything wrong in blockbuster filmmaking today, and it's all our fault.
 After all, we get what we pay for.